nr-isml/ECG-Numerical-Vs.-Image-Data-for-Emotion-Recognition-System/README.md

 **Python Version**

-This code is using python version 3.8.5
+Python version 3.8.5 is used in this code.